tudorz23/ParallelGraph/README.md

 Input tests cases are located in `tests/in/`.
 The parallel and the serial version should provide the same results for the same input test case.

-If you want manually run a single test, run, whil in the `src/` directory:
+If you want manually run a single test, use commands such as below while in the `src/` directory:

 ```console
 $./parallel ../tests/in/test5.in